ArielKerman/The-Kerbspanse/README.md

 # The-Kerbspanse
-The ultimate mod to recreate the ships from the show "The Expanse" in KSP 1.12.x.
-Build, fly, and imagine a futuristic colonized system!
+The ultimate mod for recreating the ships from "The Expanse" TV series in KSP 1.12.x.
+Build, fly, and imagine a dystopian, futuristic colonized system!